Tony Purnell: Motorsport career

 By 2002 the Jaguar team had failed to live up to its early promise under the direction of Neil Ressler, Bobby Rahal and finally Niki Lauda.
 In late 2002 the Austrian was unceremoniously dumped by Ford who now required a new principal for their flagship motor sport brand.
 Purnell was given the job, and alongside fellow countryman David Pitchforth, immediately set about restoring the team's fortunes.

 The next two seasons saw a gradual improvement in results as Australian Mark Webber was signed to replace Eddie Irvine, and management stability began to pay dividends, but with parent company Ford needing to make financial savings the team's future was uncertain.
 By late 2004, after a series of budget cuts, Ford announced their withdrawal from Formula One placing Jaguar Racing, Pi Research and Cosworth up for sale.

 With Jaguar's future now in serious doubt Purnell set about trying to locate a new owner, and on 15 November 2004 Red Bull announced that they had purchased the team.
 Red Bull Racing was born and new team owner Dietrich Mateschitz appeared to give his backing for Purnell to continue in his role of team principal.

 The period of stability which Purnell had striven to achieve at Jaguar was short-lived however.
 By 7 January 2005 it had been announced that F3000 team owner Christian Horner would succeed him as principal and he left the team.

 Numerous rumors surfaced linking Purnell to other Formula One teams, but in December 2006 it was announced that Purnell would return to the sport as a technical consultant to the governing body, the FIA.
 In addition to his FIA role he held the position of Royal Academy of Engineering Visiting Professor at the Engineering Department of Cambridge University and became a Fellow Commoner of Trinity Hall College.

 In 2010, Purnell left the FIA and became part of the IndyCar Series' ICONIC committee which chose new engine and chassis specifications for the 2012 season.

 Cycling career

 In May 2013 Purnell joined British Cycling as head of its much-vaunted "Secret Squirrel Club" responsible for technical development, succeeding Chris Boardman.
 At the time he was a keen racing cyclist competing in UK events.

 The 2016 Rio Olympic Games was a notable success for the GB cycling team with six gold, four silver and two bronze medals.
 Perhaps more significantly (from a technical point of view) was the tally of World and Olympic records for all velodrome events against the clock.

-In September 2017 The Royal Academy of Engineering announced that Purnell had been awarded a Fellowship.
+In September 2017 the Royal Academy of Engineering announced that Purnell had been elected a Fellow.